Diabetes Information and Prevention

 Type 2 diabetes

+Type 2 (T2) diabetes is the most common form of diabetes.
 Being overweight is strongly linked to developing type 2 diabetes, but not everyone with type 2 diabetes is overweight.
+With Type 2, your body doesn’t use insulin properly.
 People with type 2 diabetes build up extra glucose in the blood because the body's cells become resistant to insulin.
 The pancreas does not make enough insulin to overcome this resistance.
 Without insulin, sugar cannot move to the cells where it is needed for energy.
 Heredity and environmental factors can affect whether type 2 diabetes develops.

 Gestational diabetes develops during pregnancy.
 The hormones produced by the placenta make cells more resistant to insulin.
 Usually, the pancreas produces enough extra insulin to overcome insulin resistance.
 Sometimes the pancreas cannot keep up.
 Extra glucose builds up in the bloodstream, causing gestational diabetes.